dplem/Video-to-PowerPoint/README.md

 ## Usage

-Open Video_to_PowerPoint.ipnb in jupyter notebook and execute cells.
+Open Video_to_PowerPoint.ipynb in jupyter notebook.
+Change PowerPoint file name.

 Python file is a work in progress